Soo Hong: Illuminate

 Performance with Soundtrack composer s é h e e, June 19th

-The central theme begins with an open question: “Think about the brightest thing in your life.”
+Each film began with an open question: “Think about the brightest thing in your life.”
 Rather than following traditional biographical research, the film captures the participants' psychological worlds through a poetic lens.